mohamedalasaker/parallel_rank_sort/README.md

-# This is an implementation of parallel rank sort algorithm
+# This is an implementation of parallel rank sort algorithm using cuda